laurahamilton/Lauras-Skill-Journal/README.md

 <p align="center"> <img width="700" height="350" src="createEBSvolume.png"> </p>

 In this task, you will create and attach an EBS volume to a new EC2 instance.
-In the AWS Management Console, on the Services menu, click EC2.
-Then, in the left navigation pane, click Instances.
-Choose an available instance to work with and note its availability zone (i.e. us-west-2a).
+In the AWS Management Console, go to the Services menu and click EC2.
+In the left navigation pane, click Instances.
+Choose an available instance to work with and note its availability zone.

 Next, in the left navigation pane, click Volumes.
 You will see an existing volume that is being used by your EC2 instance.
 The volume we will create will be 1 GiB in size, making it easy to distinguish.